 eBay makes it easy to find exactly what you want and filter out things you don’t.
 Let’s walk through a sample search on eBay for a MacBook Air to demonstrate how to use the search and filter features.

 - Enter three to five keywords about the computer you wish to purchase.
 Making the search too specific at the beginning may eliminate valid options.
 Unfortunately, one place eBay is lacking is uniformity of titles.
 Sellers can use any words they want in titles, so it is best to start with a broad search and narrow it down with filters.
 We will enter “MacBook Air” to start the search.

 - Once the search populates, you can then look on the left side menu and start narrowing the search with criteria such as year made, type of processor, color, screen size, operating system, memory, condition, price, and buying format.

 Continue to work through the filters until you have narrowed the search and found exactly what you need.

-When buying a used computer, buy only from sellers that carefully describe the item’s condition and who include photos of the actual unit for sale.
+When buying a used computer, only buy from sellers that carefully describe the item’s condition and who include photos of the actual unit for sale.
 If stock photos are used, be sure to look at the listing and make sure photos of the exact computer are also shown.
 Many computer resellers on eBay sell off-lease corporate machines that may come with blemishes or damage that varies from machine to machine.
 If features like battery life, screen brightness, loose hinges, or keyboard stiffness are important to you, read the item description carefully to see if these concerns are addressed and if they aren’t, contact the seller to ask about the condition of the item in question.